iclr-blogposts/2025/_posts/2025-04-28-imagenet-flaws.md

 ---
 layout: distill
 title: Flaws of ImageNet, Computer Vision's Favorite Dataset
-description: Since its release, ImageNet-1k dataset has become a gold standard for evaluating model performance.
-It has served as the foundation for numerous other datasets and training tasks in computer vision. <br/> As models have improved in accuracy, issues related to label correctness have become increasingly apparent.
-In this blog post, we analyze the issues in the ImageNet-1k dataset, including incorrect labels, overlapping or ambiguous class definitions, training-evaluation domain shifts, and image duplicates.
+description: Since its release, ImageNet-1k has been a gold standard for evaluating model performance.
+It has served as the foundation of numerous other datasets and it has been widely used for pretraining. <br/> As models have improved, issues related to label correctness have become increasingly apparent.
+In this blog post, we analyze the issues, including incorrect labels, overlapping or ambiguous class definitions, training-evaluation domain shifts, and image duplicates.
 The solutions for some problems are straightforward.
-For others, we hope to start a broader conversation about refining this influential dataset to better serve future research.
+For others, we hope to start a broader conversation about how to improve this influential dataset to better serve future research.
 date: 2025-04-28
 future: true
 htmlwidgets: true